 Anti-weaving bars, sometimes call ‘V’ bars, should only be used to help stop a horse that is already weaving.
 The design of them means that the horse is unable to weave.
 The problem with anti-weaving bars though is that they can often make your horse feel even more confined and therefore increase his stress.
 This is why they should only be used to stop a horse that is already weaving.

-Hopefully you’ll never need to deal with a weaver but as you can see it’s not really a problem if you do.
-A few simple toys, a mirror and some company is all you need in most cases.
-If you’re not sure what’s caused your horse to weave or you can’t prevent it it’s always advisable to have your horse checked over by a vet to make sure there’s no underlying issue or nothing more serious.
+Hopefully, you’ll never need to deal with a weaver but as you can see it’s not really a problem if you do.
+A few simple toys, a mirror, and some company is all you need in most cases.
+If you’re not sure what’s caused your horse to weave or you can’t prevent it it’s always advisable to have your horse checked over by a vet to make sure there’s no underlying issue or anything more serious.

 I hope you found this article helpful.
 If you did I’d be grateful if you could share it please as it would really help me.